tobbelobb/hangprinter/README.md

 This branch will become our (first!) stable branch when stock Marlin v2 is ready to be included as the default Hangprinter firmware.

 This document and this repo are solely about technical aspects of Hangprinter version 3.
-For more general information about the Hangprinter Project, refer to [hangprinter.org](https://hangprinter.org)
+For more general information about the Hangprinter Project, refer to [hangprinter.org](https://hangprinter.org).

 Bill of Materials
 ----------------
 You can help fund future development of this project by using the affiliate links below when sourcing vitamins.
-A Google Spreadsheet version for a Mechaduino-driven setup, up to date as of Apr 4 2018, is found here: [Google docs](https://docs.google.com/spreadsheets/d/1lOPZoF1P2OSdJcijZRVrwAEVFh3LLAnf6-s6k-hlbZU/edit?usp=sharing)
+A Google Spreadsheet version for a Smart Stepper-driven setup, up to date as of Oct 10 2018, is found here: [Google docs](https://docs.google.com/spreadsheets/d/1lOPZoF1P2OSdJcijZRVrwAEVFh3LLAnf6-s6k-hlbZU/edit?usp=sharing)

 Assembly Instructions
 ---------------------